sysfatal/sysfatal.github.io/vlc.md

 </figure>
 </center>

-Recently, a student told me that it wasn’t possible to run VLC as root… it seemed strange to me, so I tried it:
+Recently, a student told me that it wasn’t possible to run VLC as root… it seemed strange to me, so I tried:

 ```
 # id